 - Rahul, Ganesh and Dinesh were organisers for WordCamps Pune 2015.

-- Umesh Nevase and many rtCampers volunteer for different WordCamps.
+- Umesh Nevase and many rtCampers volunteers for different WordCamps.

 - Rahul, Saurabh, Dinesh and Aditya spoke at different WordCamps in the past few years.